NSHipster/articles/2013-02-25-nsassertionhandler.md

 ---
 layout: post
 title: NSAssertionHandler
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAssertionHandler_Class/Reference/Reference.html"
 framework: Foundation
 rating: 5.6
+description: "Programming incorporates numerous disciplines of human reasoning, from high-level discourse and semantics—the story we tell each other to explain how a system works—to the mathematical and philosophical machinery that underpins everything."
 ---

 "When at first you don't succeed, use an object-oriented injection point to override default exception handling."
 This is the sort of advice you would have learned at mother's knee if you were raised by `NSAssertionHandler`.

 Programming incorporates numerous disciplines of human reasoning, from high-level discourse and semantics—the "story" we tell each other to explain how a system works—to the mathematical and philosophical machinery that underpins everything.

 Assertions are a concept borrowed from classical logic.
 In logic, assertions are statements about propositions within a proof.
 In programming, assertions denote assumptions the programmer has made about the application at the place where they are declared.

 When used in the capacity of preconditions and postconditions, which describe expectations about the state of the code at the beginning and end of execution of a method or function, assertions form a [contract](http://en.wikipedia.org/wiki/Design_by_contract).
 Assertions can also be used to enforce conditions at run-time, in order to prevent execution when certain preconditions fail.